 #67 on The Best Military Moviessee more on The Guns of Navarone

 The Characters: Four hobbits (Elijah Wood, Sean Astin, Billy Boyd, and Dominic Monaghan), Aragorn (Viggo Mortenson), Legolas (Orlando Bloom), Gimli (John Rhys-Davies), Boromir (Sean Bean), and Gandalf the Grey (Ian McKellen).

 The Mission: Take the one ring of power to Mt.
 Doom in Sauron-occupied Mordor, where they can cast it into the volcano's lava and destroy it forever.

 Who Survived: Gandalf falls (literally) in battle against a Balrog.
 Boromir is slain by the Uruk-hai chief.
 Everyone else makes it out alright.
 While it does take a while, the ring is eventually destroyed by the two Hobbits Frodo and Sam.

-#40 on The Greatest Movie Themessee more on The Lord of the Rings: The Fellowship of the Ring
+#26 on The Most Rewatchable Moviessee more on The Lord of the Rings: The Fellowship of the Ring